Seaboard Corporation: History

 Seaboard's history is deeply tied to grain.
 Otto Bresky purchased his first flour mill in Atchison, Kansas, in 1918.
 During the next 40 years he would purchase additional flour mills, mostly in Kansas, under the name Rodney Milling.

 In 1959 the company went public through a merger with Hathaway Industries, Inc., a publicly traded company.
 The name changed to Seaboard Allied Milling Corporation, and stock was traded under the symbol SEB.

 The newly formed company began concentrating on milling operations closer to major metropolitan areas along the East Coast and in the Southeast.
 Beginning in the early 1960s Seaboard built five U.S. mills over the course of a 14-year period.
 The company's first investment outside the U.S. was the joint acquisition of a flour mill in Ecuador.
 Seaboard later constructed mills in Sierra Leone, Guyana, Liberia and Nigeria.

 When Otto Bresky retired as Seaboard's chairman and member of the board of directors in 1973, his son H. Harry Bresky took his place.
 After serving in WWII, Harry joined his father in the milling business and assumed the title of president in 1967, then later CEO.
 Seaboard built its current corporate headquarters in Merriam, Kansas in 1980.

-In 1982 Seaboard sold its domestic flour milling division to Cargill, Inc. and changed its name to Seaboard Corporation, while continuing its milling operations outside the U.S. Harry and Seaboard took noticeable steps to diversify the company, initially by entering the poultry industry and by further international investments.
+In 1982 Seaboard sold its domestic flour milling division to Cargill, Inc. and changed its name to Seaboard Corporation, while continuing its milling operations outside the U.S. Harry Bresky and Seaboard took noticeable steps to diversify the company, initially by entering the poultry industry and by further international investments.
 Even though Seaboard eventually sold these original poultry interests to ConAgra in 2000 for $375 million, the poultry business proved the efficiency of a vertically integrated business model.
 This model of integration would continue to be successful in Seaboard's expansion and growth.

 Seaboard Marine, Ltd. was formed in 1983 to provide containerization services between the U.S. and other international ports.
 In 1986 Mount Dora Farms, Inc. was established in Latin America to produce fruits and vegetables.
 The company utilized its marine transportation division to ship its produce from South America to Miami.
 Today Mount Dora Farms, Seaboard's produce division, specializes in processing jalapeños in Honduras to ship to the U.S. and European markets.

 Also during the decade of the ‘80s, Seaboard purchased two baking companies in Puerto Rico and ventured into shrimp farming in Ecuador and the Honduras.
 It constructed a new polypropylene bag plant in Nigeria.
 The Puerto Rico bakeries were sold in 1998, and after a brief entry into salmon farming, Seaboard eventually sold off all seafood investments in the early 2000s.